-The Hydrological Simulation Program-FORTRAN (HSPF) was used to simulate the fate and transport of fecal coliform bacteria for the TMDL study.
+The Hydrological Simulation Program-FORTRAN (HSPF) was used to simulate the fate and transport of fecal coliform bacteria in the Rockfish River watershed.
 Modeling was conducted in phases.
-Output from the HSPF model was generated as an hourly time series and daily average time series of fecal coliform concentration at sub-watershed outlets, including those demarcated at the monitoring stations chosen for model calibration and validation.
+Output from the HSPF model was generated as an hourly time series and daily average time series of fecal coliform concentration at 55 sub-watershed outlets, including one corresponding to the monitoring station location in the Rockfish River watershed and one corresponding to the monitoring station location in the South Fork Rockfish River as discussed above.